Policies and Strategies

-State Secretariat for Agricultural Development and Fisheries - SEDAP -created on January 1, 2015, through Law 8.096, signed by Governor Simão Jatene.
-The new body is the result of the merger of the State Secretariats of Agriculture and Fisheries, with the purpose of promoting the sustainable development and strengthening of agricultural, livestock, fishing and aquaculture activities in the State of Pará,
+State Secretariat for Agricultural Development and Fisheries - SEDAP - Created on January 1, 2015, through Law 8.096, signed by Governor Simão Jatene.
+The new body is the result of the merger of the State Secretariats of Agriculture and Fisheries, with the objective of promoting the sustainable development and strengthening of agricultural, livestock, fishery and aquatic activities in the State of Pará,

-Secretary of environment and sustainability (SEMAS)- created on May 11, 1988, by Law No. 5457, SEMAS has a mission to promote integrated, shared and efficient environmental management compatible with sustainable development, ensuring the preservation, conservation of the environment and improvement of the quality of life.
+Secretary for Environment and Sustainability (SEMAS) - created on May 11 , 1988 by Law 5457 and having its most recent reorganization by Law No. 8,096 , January 1, 2015 , SEMAS's mission is to promote integrated, shared and efficient environmental management, compatible with sustainable development, guaranteeing the preservation, conservation of the environment and improvement of the quality of life.